Garyteck/Garyteck.github.io/page/4about.md

 ## Budgeting : controlling my expenses

 I must have a tight control of my expenses.
-I have always frugal, but no matter how much I reduce, there are expenses that must be paid for.
+I have always been frugal, but no matter how much I reduce, there are expenses that must be paid for.
 [See how my family is budgeting.]({{site.url}}/budget)

 ## My starting portfolio